ANNAmiuz/Nix-Debug-Shell/README.md

 system (i.e. MacOS vs. Linux).
 For this assignment you only need to implement the Linux part.
-The first part of [this talk](https://www.youtube.com/watch?v=ULqoCjANK-I) explains in depth what this environment looks like, however this is not compulsory viewing to complete the task.
+The first part of [this talk](https://www.youtube.com/watch?v=ULqoCjANK-I) explains in depth what this environment looks like, however this is not compulsory viewing to complete the project.

 ### Motivation: lacking debuggability of nix builds